clarkstontechnology/marketing/README.md

 1. Create component in `packages/ui/src/components/`
 2. Export from `packages/ui/src/index.ts`
 3. Import in any app using `import { ComponentName } from '@marketing/ui'`
+4. Use variant-based components with CVA (class-variance-authority)
+5. Keep components generic and reusable

+### Best Practices

+#### Component Development
+- Shared UI components go in packages/ui
+- Use variant-based components with CVA
+- Keep components generic and reusable
+- Check existing components before creating new ones

+#### Styling
+- Use Tailwind utility classes directly
+- Avoid custom CSS variables in globals.css
+- Shared Tailwind config in packages/config
+- Use simple classes like `bg-blue-500` not `bg-background`

+#### Testing
+- E2E tests go in tests/e2e/
+- Use Playwright's built-in waiting mechanisms
+- Include visual regression tests for key pages
+- First run creates baselines, use `--update-snapshots` to update
+- Different reporters: HTML for manual review, line reporter for CI

 ### Scripts